melloware/react-security-hardening/README.md

 // Import DOMPurify
 import DOMPurify from 'isomorphic-dompurify';

-// Sanitize the review
+// Sanitize the HTML
 return (<p dangerouslySetInnerHTML={{__html: DOMPurify.sanitize(value, {RETURN_TRUSTED_TYPE: true})}}></p>);
 ```

 The code above would be sanitized and the `alert` script removed from the output.
+However thanks to the CSP WebPack plugin [this code](https://github.com/melloware/csp-webpack-plugin#trusted-types) was automatically added so your entire codebase
+is now sanitized anywhere `innerHTML` is being used.

 ## Subresource Integrity